sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ### Preparation

-We need `git` to get the SDK complie envorioument, and use `make` to compile SDK, `tree` is also need to be installed to check the directory structure.
+We need `git` to get the SDK compile environment, and use `make` to compile SDK, `tree` is also need to be installed to check the directory structure.

 The following command can be used in debian Linux distribution like Ubuntu to install the three softwares mentioned above.